hexdump0815/imagebuilder/systems/chromebook_spring/readme.md

 ## priority

-- on hold: no further activities planned so far, mainline support is in bad shape, too old hardware without mainline gpu support
+- on hold: no further activities planned so far, mainline support is in bad shape, too old hardware without mainline gpu support, no more access to hardware

 ## special notes